Working with Large JSON Files: Complete Performance Guide 2026

 yield record

-total = sum(r['amount'] for r in stream_records('large.json'))
+total_revenue = sum(r['amount'] for r in stream_records('transactions.json'))

 Splitting Large Files